daazarov/EVEClient.NET/README.md

 		.AdditionalMiddleware<CustomHandler>("eTagResponseModifier", addAfter: "ETagHandler");
 });

-// Also register your cache _serviceCollection.TryAddSingleton<IResponseCache, MyResponseCache>;
+// Also register your cache and handler it self _serviceCollection.TryAddSingleton<IResponseCache, MyResponseCache>;
+_serviceCollection.TryAddSingleton<CustomHandler>; // scope at your discretion
 ```